Phyllocladus trichomanoides: Description

-Most photosynthesis is performed by phylloclades, highly modified, leaf-like short shoots; these are arranged alternately, 10-15 on a shoot, the individual phylloclades rhombic, 1.5-2.5 cm long.
+Most photosynthesis is performed by phylloclades, highly modified, leaf-like short shoots; these are arranged alternately, 10–15 on a shoot, the individual phylloclades rhombic, 1.5–2–5 cm long.
 The seed cones are berry-like, with a fleshy white aril surrounding but not fully enclosing the single seed.

 Distribution

-In the North Island this species is found in lowland forests from Te Paki to 40°S. In the South Island this species is found in northern Marlborough and Nelson to 41°30'S.
+In the North Island, this species is found in lowland forests from Te Paki to 40°S. In the South Island, this species is found in northern Marlborough and Nelson to 41°30'S.

+Pests and diseases

+This species plays host to the New Zealand endemic beetle Agapanthida morosa.

 Economic uses

 Like the kauri, tānekaha shed their lower branches, producing smooth straight trunks and knot-free timber which is sought after for its strength.

 The bark is rich in tannin, from which Māori extracted a red dye.